msylgj/Interface-Classic/AddOns/RealMobHealth/ReadMe.txt

 ===============================================================================
 Versions:
+2.5	(2019-09-06)
+	-GameTooltip health text is now offloaded to the same on-use generation code that TargetFrame uses

 2.4	(2019-09-05)	APIVersion: 3.2
 	-Fixed TargetFrame text not checking options on creation -Added health text to the GameTooltip's StatusBar